ysakharkar/DLFromScratch/README.md

-# NNFromScratch
+# DLFromScratch

-A neural network library mockup implemented from scratch in python, with numpy being the only library used.
+A deep learning library mockup implemented from scratch in python, with numpy being the only library used.
 The code implements the forward pass and backward error propagation methods for:

 2 Types of Layers:
 1. Dense Layer